ARMmbed/mbed-os-5-docs/docs/tools/mbed_tools/build_profiles.md

-## Build profiles on Arm Mbed CLI and the online compiler
+## Build Profiles on Arm Mbed Tools

 Arm Mbed OS 5 supports three primary build profiles: *develop*, *debug* and *release*.
 The Online Compiler uses the *develop* profile.
 When building from Arm Mbed CLI, you can select a profile by adding the `--profile <profile>` flag.
 You can specify custom user-defined profiles by giving the path to the profile.